ChrisRM/material-theme-jetbrains/README.md

 In order to select your custom theme, you will need to select the theme inside the *Material Theme Chooser*, called *Custom Theme*.

+A light variant is also available.

 **Note (Important!)**: Because of how things work, currently it is not possible to change the whole IDE colors on the fly.
 You will need to do a full restart of the IDE to get your custom colors to work on the whole application.

 -----------------

 ### Material Status File Colors

-Since the latest releases IntelliJ IDEA removed the option to set colors to specific file statuses (added to VCS, modified, ignores...).
-This plugin is giving the opportunity to set it back, but only in the Project Tree.
+Since the latest releases Jetbrains removed the *File Status colors* from the Color Schemes and set it inside **Version Control** -> **File Status Colors**.
+However doing so removed the customability of the file status colors from the custom color schemes.
+This feature brings it back.

 You can find the settings to set the file colors under **Colors and Fonts** -> **Material File Colors**.
 Of course, this is *per color scheme*, not *per theme*, so please take this into consideration.

-**Note**: Jetbrains added back the File Colors under **Version Control** > **File Status Colors**.
-This is something rather new from 2017.3 so for now the plugin ignores these settings and uses the *Material File Colors* settings instead, but it could change in the future.
+**Note**: This feature conflicts with the **File Status Colors** IDE feature.
+Therefore it is highly preferrable to use the **Material File Colors** for all file colors based customizations.
+If you prefer to use IDE's settings instead, be aware that bugs could occur that I didn't take into consideration.

 -----------------